matsstaff/stc1000p/usermanual/usermanual.md

 2014-06-30:	Updated heating and cooling delay (reset on either cycle)<br>
 2014-08-12:	Added info on second temp probe and the very cheap programmer<br>
 2014-08-20:	Added info on setpoint alarm and made formatting changes<br>
+2014-08-20:	Added more info on using the second temp probe<br>

 # Introduction